ncbi/vadr/documentation/alerts.md

   **How to interpret these alerts based on the above output**:
-  Several checks are made on the first position of all features, and these two sequences demonstrate failures to some of these checks.
+  Several checks are made on the first position of all features, and these two sequences demonstrate failures due to some of these checks.

   * `TOY50-IS1` sequence:

   The *indf5gap* alert with description *INDEFINITE_ANNOTATION_START*
   is reported because there is a gap at the start position (5' boundary) of the CDS named `protein one`.
-The first *non-gap* nucleotide in the predicted CDS is position 10 of the sequence.
-The 5' boundary gap is position 11 in the model.
+The first *non-gap* nucleotide in the predicted CDS is position 10 of the sequence (`seq coords:10..10:+`).
+The 5' boundary gap is position 11 in the model (`mdl coords:11..11:+`).

   * `TOY50-IS2` sequence: